 Find out more about how you can short Selective Insurance Group stock.

-While Selective Insurance Group's payout ratio might seem fairly standard, it's worth remembering that Selective Insurance Group may be investing much of the rest of its net profits in future growth.
+While Selective Insurance Group's payout ratio might seem low, this can signify that Selective Insurance Group is investing more in its future growth.

-Selective Insurance Group, Inc., together with its subsidiaries, provides insurance products and services in the United States.
-It operates through four segments: Standard Commercial Lines, Standard Personal Lines, Excess and Surplus Lines, and Investments.
-The company offers property insurance products, which covers the financial consequences of accidental loss of an insured's real and/or personal property; and casualty insurance products that covers the financial consequences of employee injuries in the course of employment, and bodily injury and/or property damage to a third party as a result of an insured's negligent acts, omissions, or legal liabilities, as well as flood insurance products.
-It also invests in fixed income investments and preferred stocks, equity securities, and alternative investment portfolio.
+Selective Insurance Group, Inc. , together with its subsidiaries, provides insurance products and services in the United States.
+It operates through four segments: Standard Commercial Lines, Standard Personal Lines, E&S Lines, and Investments.
+The company offers property insurance products, which covers the financial consequences of accidental loss of an insured's real and/or personal property, or earnings; and casualty insurance products that covers the financial consequences of employee injuries in the course of employment, and bodily injury and/or property damage to a third party as a result of an insured's negligent acts, omissions, or legal liabilities, as well as flood insurance products.
+It also invests in fixed income investments and commercial mortgage loans, equity securities, and alternative investment portfolio.
 The company provides its insurance products and services to businesses, non-profit organizations, local government agencies, and individuals through independent retail agents and wholesale general agents.
-Selective Insurance Group, Inc. was founded in 1926 and is headquartered in Branchville, New Jersey.
+Selective Insurance Group, Inc.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.